-B+T Current Response: Acknowledged.
+B+T Response: Acknowledged.
 This section has been revised to further specify from which resource areas relief is being requested.

-Applicant Response: No response required.
+B+T Current Comment: Granting this waiver would result in vernal pools being considered a habitat feature of other wetland resource areas, as opposed to being themselves resource areas.
+Additionally, the extent of area subject to jurisdictional review would be reduced, as the local vernal pool resource area extends 100' into uplands, which is not the case with the Act.
+We defer an evaluation as to potential adverse impact of waiver approval to receipt of the vernal pool/wildlife habitat study currently being prepared by the Applicant.

-Wetlands Bylaw Unless the applicant demonstrates by clear 4.4.1 - The Applicant requires Section 4.4: and convincing evidence that a significant this waiver toallow for a Jurisdiction and adverse effect will not occur, it shall be sewer pipe to cross the Presumption presumed that significant adverse effects resource area to provide will result from any alteration within: access to the rear leaching 4.4.1 - a Resource Area, other than land field.
-The Applicant will NOT subject toflooding or inundation by need this waiver if the Town groundwater, or surface water or coastal allows the Applicant to storm flowage or flooding; connect to municipal sewer.
-4.4.2 - 30 feet of the edge of any salt marsh, freshwater wetland or vernal pool; or 4.4.3 - 30 feet of the top of any coastal or inland bank 4.4.2 - The Applicant requires this waiver to allow for work to occur within 30 feet for sewer pipe crossing mentioned above.
-The Applicant will NOT need this waiver if the Town allows the Applicant to connect to municipal sewer.
-4.4.3 - only applicable if there is a section of intermittent stream flowing through the wetland to be altered, in which case the Bank would need to be delineated a) Necessity of relief: With respect to resource area impacts (Section 4.4.1), Riverfront area and potential (depending on availability of municipal sewers) BVW impacts appear to be required to achieve the Project design.
+Wetlands Bylaw Section 4.4: Jurisdiction and Presumption Unless the applicant demonstrates by clear and convincing evidence that a significant adverse effect will not occur, it shall be presumed that significant adverse effects will result from any alteration within:

+4.4.1 - a Resource Area, other than land subject toflooding or inundation by groundwater, or surface water or coastal storm flowage or flooding;

+4.4.2 - 30 feet of the edge of any salt marsh, freshwater wetland or vernal pool; or a) Necessity of relief: With respect to resource area impacts (Section 4.4.1), Riverfront area and potential (depending on availability of municipal sewers) BVW impacts appear to be required to achieve the Project design.
 Similarly, relief from the 30-foot No Disturb Zones (Sections 4.4.2 and 4.4.3) would also be required to perform the necessary crossings.

+Waivers of 4.4.1 and 4.4.2 are required because work is required within Resource Areas and 30 feet of the edge of a freshwater wetland and/or a vernal pool.
+As will be demonstrated by Applicant's consultant, work will be completed without adversely impacting resource area.